Options

 The sources

-attribute, if present, specifies names of environment data sources from which the option value should be read, in case it is specified neither on the command line nor in the standard input.
+attribute, if present, lists names of environment data sources from which the option value should be read, in case it is not supplied on the command line.
+Its elements can be either of:

-If data is found in a source, the affected option will be considered as if specified on the command line, which has implications for evaluating the option’s requirements.
+If data is found in a source, the affected option will be considered supplied, which has implications for evaluating option requirements.

 Break loop